Evidence Level

 What is the recommended dosage of Calcium?

-The clinically studied dose for Calcium is 1,000 mg/day (adults under 50); 1,200 mg/day (women 51+, men 71+); supplement no more than 500 mg at a time for absorption.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1,000 mg/day for adults under 50; 1,200 mg/day for women 51+ and men 71+.
+Supplement no more than 500 mg at a time for optimal absorption.
+Take with food (especially calcium carbonate, which needs stomach acid).
+Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Constipation, bloating, gas, and nausea — particularly with calcium carbonate.
+For most healthy adults, Calcium is well tolerated at studied doses.
+Reported effects can include: Constipation, bloating, gas, and nausea — particularly with calcium carbonate.
 Citrate is better tolerated.
 Kidney stones — increased risk of calcium oxalate stones at doses >1,500-2,000 mg/day or with low fluid intake.
 Risk reduced when calcium is taken with meals.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Calcium is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Bisphosphonates (alendronate, risedronate) — calcium significantly impairs absorption; take bisphosphonates on empty stomach, wait 2 hours before calcium Levothyroxine — calcium reduces thyroid hormone absorption; separate by at least 4 hours Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Bisphosphonates (alendronate, risedronate) — calcium significantly impairs absorption; take bisphosphonates on empty stomach, wait 2 hours before calcium Levothyroxine — calcium reduces thyroid hormone absorption; separate by at least 4 hours If you take prescription medication, check with a pharmacist or doctor before using it.